 On the other hand, if you made the full year contribution for 2018, you'll have to maintain your HDHP coverage (or coverage under a different HDHP) for all of 2019.
 What happens if you don't do that?
 Let's say you end up leaving that job in July 2019 and switching to a different employer that only offers a non-HDHP option.

 The risk-versus-reward calculation depends in large part on when you enroll in the HDHP.
-If your HDHP coverage took effect in February 2018 (and you still have HDHP coverage as of December 1), you can contribute the full-year amount, but it's only $287.50 more than you would have been able to contribute using the prorated method.
+If your HDHP coverage took effect in February 2019 (and you still have HDHP coverage as of December 1), you can contribute the full-year amount.

 On the other hand, if your HDHP coverage starts December 1, using the last month rule lets you contribute an extra $3,162.50.
 But that's all money that would be subject to income tax and the additional 10% tax if you don't end up staying HSA-eligible for the whole following year.

-As with any tax-related question, you'll want to consult with a tax advisor to get advice that's specific to your situation.
+As with any tax-related question, you'll want to consult with a tax adviser to get advice that's specific to your situation.

 Tax Facts is a weekly column offering straight up, no-nonsense HSA tax tips, written in everyday language.
 Look for it every Tuesday, exclusively on the HSAstore.com Learning Center.
 And for the latest info about your health and financial wellness, be sure to follow us on Facebook and Twitter.